184th Attack Squadron: Tactical Reconnaissance

-In January 1957, the 184th retired its worn-out RF-80s and received new RF-84F Thunderflash reconnaissance aircraft, manufactured for Air National Guard use.
+In January 1957, the 184th retired its worn-out RF-80s and received new Republic RF-84F Thunderflash reconnaissance aircraft, manufactured for Air National Guard use.
 During the 1961 Berlin Crisis, the squadron was federalized and assigned to the mobilized Kentucky ANG 123d Tactical Reconnaissance Group however it remained at Fort Smith and was released from active duty and returned to Arkansas state control on 22 August 1962.

 On 22 August 1962, the 184th was authorized to expand to a group level, and the 188th Tactical Reconnaissance Group was established by the National Guard Bureau.
 The 184th TRS becoming the group's flying squadron.
-Other squadrons assigned into the group were the 188th Headquarters, 188th Material Squadron (Maintenance), 188th Combat Support Squadron, and the 188th USAF Dispensary.
+Other elements assigned into the group were the 188th headquarters, 188th Material Squadron (maintenance and supply), 188th Combat Support Squadron, and the 188th Tactical Dispensary.

 In 1970 with the winding-down of the Vietnam War, the 184th began receiving McDonnell RF-101C Voodoos, replacing the RF-84Fs the unit had been flying for over a decade.
-The USAF had, however, planned for the RF-101C to be gradually phased out of USAF service in favor of the McDonnell RF-4C Phantom II and the aircraft remained with the 184th TRS for only a brief period of time, and in 1970 was retired.
+The USAF had, however, planned for the RF-101C to be gradually phased out of USAF service in favor of the McDonnell RF-4C Phantom II and the aircraft remained with the 184th for only a brief period of time, and in 1970 was retired.

 Tactical Fighter

-McDonnell F-4C-15-MC Phantom II fighter (s/n 63-7411) of the 188th Tactical Fighter Group, Arkansas Air National Guard, prepares for take-off at Nellis Air Force Base, Nevada (USA), during the "Gunsmoke '85" exercise on 6 October 1985.
+188th Tactical Fighter Group F-4C Phantom II at Nellis Air Force Base during Gunsmoke 85 (Note: Aircraft is McDonnell F-4C-15-MC Phantom II fighter, serial 63-7411.)